13 Food Products Not Safe For Dogs

 Caffeine, this is one of the most consumed substance in humans.
 It can be found everywhere, from coffee to chocolate to tea.

-While its a lovely addition to our lives, caffeine contains a substance called methylxanthines that can cause diarrhea, excessive thirst and urination, panting & hyperactivity and vomiting, abnormal heart rhythm, tremors, seizures and worse case; death.
+While its a lovely addition to our lives, caffeine contains a substance called Methylxanthines that can cause diarrhoea, excessive thirst and urination, panting & hyperactivity and vomiting, abnormal heart rhythm, tremors, seizures and worse case; death.

 Regardless, this adds to the list of foods dogs should not have under any circumstances.

 While, its not a major issue, consuming citrus products which contains citric acid and essential oils has been proven to cause irritation.
 Worse case central nervous system depression if ingested in significant amounts.
 While eating a fruit in small doses are not likely to cause any issues beyond upset stomach.

 Chives, Garlic, Leeks & Onions